TonyM1958/HA-FoxESS-Modbus/README.md

 * Added automation to upload generation and consumption data to pvoutput.org

 Access to your inverter data can be achieved by connecting the inverter's RS485 Modbus to an RS485 to USB adapter or RS485 to WiFi/LAN adapter.
 Note: this requires basic electronics competencies to connect 2 wires to the inverter's CT / COM connector.

----
-** Please note: April 2023, @nathanmarlor has mirrored and extended functionality in this alternative https://github.com/nathanmarlor/foxess_modbus - you may wish to look at that as well!

----

 ## RS485 connection to H1, AC, AIO, H1-G2, AC-G2 and KH series inverters (recommended)